 With the adoption of SEC Rule 2a-5 under the Investment Company Act of 1940, registered investment company boards or their valuation designee may be revisiting policies and procedures around how securities are assigned to the fair value level.
 With this backdrop, there is heightened attention on how entities manage these processes.

-Our broad range of market data and our Fair Value Hierarchy level service (FVL) can help firms address their data and reporting needs under the existing and evolving accounting standards and regulatory requirements.
+Our broad range of market data and our Fair Value Leveling service (FVL) can help firms address their data and reporting needs under the existing and evolving accounting standards and regulatory requirements.

-ICE Data Services has access to the robust and deep set of observable pricing inputs and other inputs used to support the evaluated pricing offered by Interactive Data Pricing and Reference Data LLC for certain fixed income securities.
-These 10+MM daily inputs are categorized, archived and can be made available to clients within the FVL service to support clients’ fair value hierarchy determination workflow.
+ICE Data Services has access to a robust and deep set of observable pricing inputs and other inputs used to support the evaluated pricing for certain fixed income securities.
+On average, these 10+ million daily inputs are categorized, archived, and can be made available to clients’ rules engines within the FVL service to support their fair value determination workflow.

 The FVL service also leverages a wealth of derived content.
-For example, our Liquidity Indicators service provides, among other information, a projection of the potential future trading volume capacity of a covered security and a liquidity score that represents an independent, near-term view of relative liquidity, defined as “the ability to exit a position at or near the current value”.
-The liquidity scores and projected trading volume capacity are two examples of derived content that can be made available for use by clients in the client defined FVL rules engine.
+For example, the ICE Liquidity Indicators TM service provides, among other information, a projection of the potential future trading volume capacity of a covered security and a liquidity score that represents an independent, near-term view of relative liquidity defined as an ability to exit a position at or near the current value.
+The liquidity scores and projected trading volume capacity are two examples of derived content that is available for clients in the client defined FVL rules engine.
 Clients also can elect to incorporate our extensive database of comparable bonds and inter-bond relationships as a part of their approach.

-In May 2016, Northern Trust announced that it was collaborating with ICE Data Services to enhance its support for fair value leveling determination for fixed income securities through the use of our VantageSM service to deliver improved transparency into evaluated pricing for most fixed income assets.
+The fair value leveling service has an established history supporting clients globally.
+This service’s depth and breadth by asset class allows for level assessment for instruments from around the globe.
+For example, Northern Trust collaborated with ICE Data Services to enhance its support for fair value leveling determination for fixed income securities to deliver improved transparency into evaluated pricing for most fixed income assets.